 “Female scientists face both implicit and explicit barriers compared to male scientists”It’s the International Day of Women and Girls in Science 2020 – a time to celebrate the fantastic achievements of female scientists worldwide.

-In this blog HOPES project funder, MQ mental health research charity, talk to the R&R group director and PI Dr. Anne-Laura van Harmelen.
+In this article HOPES project funder, MQ mental health research charity, talk to the R&R group director and PI Dr. Anne-Laura van Harmelen.

 Why did you get into mental health research?